Finite-sample Borel--Cantelli inequalities under mixing conditions: Main results

-This subsection concerns only the spacing coefficient in the zero-residual regime.
-It shows that the coefficient inherited from the $m$-dependent case cannot be improved uniformly over the full mixing classes, because those classes contain finite-range dependent examples with vanishing coefficient at the relevant lag.
-The argument does not address optimality of the residual penalties in Theorems~\ref{thm:phi-mixing} and \ref{thm:alpha-mixing}.
+The spacing constant inherited from the $m$-dependent case cannot be improved uniformly over the mixing classes, because those classes contain finite-range dependent examples with vanishing coefficient at the relevant lag.